Website Accessibility Audit

 Disabilities come in many forms, including visual, hearing, cognitive and mobility impairments.
 This means that there is a high likelihood of encountering a wide variety of accessibility issues on a given website.
 Identifying those issues by software or machine is currently impossible because of software testing limitations and the individual practical effects each disability can have.
 Manual accessibility audits provide insight that a computer can’t and they are essential to ensure that disabled users will be able to access websites to their fullest extent.

-Through the use of manual testing, page-by-page click-throughs and reviews are completed and tested with assistive technology such as screen readers and keyboard-only commands.
+Through the use of manual testing for web accessibility, page-by-page click-throughs and reviews are completed and tested with assistive technology such as screen readers and keyboard-only commands.
 Keyboard-only commands are a tool that many individuals with disabilities utilize, so by conducting this form of testing, keyboard traps are often located.
 Using commands such as space, arrow, tab, shift and enter allows a user the ability to move between the sections and elements of a web page.
 Through the use of a keyboard, disabled users are able to access menus, links, forms and other important aspects of a website.
 Screen-reader testing is also conducted within a manual audit, as this is the most common tool used by non-sighted users.

 The Value of Manual Audits